David-Lor/PyBuses/README.md

 - **buses**: the List of Buses returned
-- **more_buses_available**: boolean that can be set if the data source reported that more buses were available, but we only fetched the first N results (e.g. because the data source is split by pages)
+- **more_buses_available**: boolean that can be set if the data source reported that more buses were available, but we only fetched the first N results - e.g. because the data source is split into pages (optional, bool)
-- **stop**: when the data source returns Stop info alongside its realtime Buses list, we can return it
+- **stop**: when the data source returns Stop info alongside its realtime Buses list, we can return it (optional, Stop)
+- **source**: name of the data source this data was fetched from (optional, str)

 #### Examples